-Brighton is known in the UK as ‘London by the sea' because of its cosmopolitan atmosphere.
+Brighton is a vibrant and exciting place to study in the UK – and our Brighton campus is located right in the heart of this seaside city.
+Brighton is often known as ‘London by the sea' because of its cosmopolitan atmosphere.
 It is smaller than London and gives you a safe, welcoming place to study.
-Brighton is home to two respected universities, making it a great place to study with a high student population.
-Bellerbys College Brighton is in the heart of this seaside city.
+Perfect for students, Brighton is home to two respected universities with a high student population.

 On the beach, you can enjoy activities like basketball, stand-up paddle boarding and kayaking.
 Walking along the promenade you can find unique shops and restaurants as well as one of the tallest moving observation towers in the world, the i360.

-Outside the city, the South Downs National Park offers beautiful countryside and is just a short bus ride from the College.
+Outside the city, the South Downs National Park offers beautiful countryside and is just a short bus ride from our campus.

 You can visit Brighton Festival, one of the biggest arts festivals in Europe.
 Every year, Brighton Science Festival brings events, hands-on activities and workshops to the city.
 The CINECITY Film Festival also hosts the best in international cinema each November.

-The North Laine is just five minutes’ walk from the College and has many cafés and shops to enjoy.
+The North Laine is just five minutes’ walk from campus and has many cafés and shops to enjoy.
 The city also has a thriving restaurant scene with award-winning places to eat and cuisines from around the world.

 Dasha, a student from Ukraine, talks about her favourite places to eat in Brighton: